All children need fun and outdoor games at some point and time.

 This game is a combination of hide and seek crossed with capture the flag.

-Every time a child finds a different colored stick, they put a line of that color paint on their face.
+Every time a child finds a different colored flag, they put a line of that color paint on their face.

 And every time a child gets tagged, another designated player will wipe that color of his or her face.